Modern slavery statement 2025 / 2026

 - Our standard contract terms and conditions include the right to investigate and establish accountability and a commitment by the winning bidder to complete an assessment questionnaire to establish a baseline where appropriate.

-- We continue to share best practice and our work to assess suppliers with the Welsh forces.
+- We continue to share best practice and our work to assess suppliers with the Welsh forces and other Welsh public sector organisations.
+For example, Dyfed-Powys Police utliise 62 of the 100 suppliers we have assessed for South Wales Police and Gwent Police.

 Payment Performance Statistics